20 Tourist-Approved Hotspots to Check Out in Portland On Your Oregon Road Trip

 Powell's City of Books

 Powell’s City of Books is touted as the largest new & used bookstore in the world.
 And with over 4 million titles in stock, it doesn’t seem like a stretch!
-Here, you could easily spend half a day filling your suitcase with great book deals.
+If you’re as wacko for printed books as I am, you could easily spend half a day filling your suitcase with great book deals.

 For an experience like anything you’ve ever experienced, squeeze in a visit to Powell’s Rare Book Room.
-Spread out over 1,000 square feet, the Rare Book Room is the most elegant area in the store.
-It’s chock-loaded with warm lighting, dark wood accents, and a spectacular collection of rare, first-edition, and antiquarian books.
+Spread out over 1,000 square feet, the Rare Book Room is the most elegant area I saw in the store.
+It’s chock-full of warm lighting, dark wood accents, and a spectacular collection of rare, first-edition, and antiquarian books.

-Pro tip: grab a gourmet coffee at the on-site cafe to break up your shopping experience!
+PRO TIP: Grab a gourmet coffee at the on-site Guilder Cafe to break up your shopping experience!

-For wine lovers, no Portland travel experience is complete without visiting the Willamette Valley.
+For wine lovers, I don’t think any Portland travel experience is complete without visiting the Willamette Valley.
 Often called Oregon Wine Country, the 150-mile-long valley stretches south of the Portland city limits to Eugene.

 The Willamette Valley is famed for its over 500 wineries, producing some of the world’s most divine Pinot Noir.
-Many of the wine growers also pair their spectacular wines with delightful farm-to-table cuisine.
+Many of the wine growers also pair their spectacular wines in their own tasting rooms with delightful farm-to-table cuisine.

 Vineyards in Willamette Valley